meineerde/form_forms/README.md

-Here, the block element takes the name of the newly created element, the type of HTML tag to create and a hash of options to pass to the `content_tag` helper of ´Rails which creates the tag internally.
+Here, the block element takes the name of the newly created element, the type of HTML tag to create and a hash of options to pass to the `content_tag` helper of Rails which creates the tag internally.

 The generator block creates a new element scope similar to the fieldset element.